mohitrohilla021/Handwriting-Recognition/README.md

 # Handwriting-Recognition

-Handwriting recognition using deep learning simple model ans standard dataset MNIST.
+Handwriting recognition using deep learning simple model.

+The standard dataset MNIST is used.